 - a mix of all of the points above and adding marketplace points.

-Such a model we described in another our article – How to use Lean Startup in Weight Loss app
+Such a model we described in another of our articles – How to use Lean Startup in Weight Loss app

 In conclusion: Will my idea work?